AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-mchannel-detail.md

 * You can use [Classifications](/help/components/c-classifications2/c-classifications.md) in this report, allowing you to rename and consolidate line items.
 Details specific to Marketing Channels can be found [here](/help/components/c-marketing-channels/classifictions-mchannel.md).

 * This report can be broken down by all other Marketing Channel reports.
-* You can enable additional breakdowns for this report using custom subrelations.
-For additional information, please have one of your organization's supported users contact Customer Care to request specific variables be enabled.
 * The following metrics can be used in this report (depending on organization and report suite settings):
   * Click-throughs: the number of times the *`s.campaign`* variable is defined.
   * New Engagements: the number of visitors who have received a new First Touch Channel.